MaxHoffman05/maxhoffman05.github.io/README.md

 I made this Github Pages Website with HTML and CSS with a little JavaScript.

-Its made up of three pages:
+Its made up of four pages:

     - index.html
     - resume.html
     - projects.html
+    - recentProjs.html

 The navigation bar and footer bar are stored separately in HTML files: nav.html and footer.html.